sadieleob/k3s-multipass/README.md

 "error loading cloud-init config: bad file"
 ```

 SSH into host1 and confirm that the nodes were created and Kubernetes components were installed.
-However, please note that no CNI plugin has been installed yet, so it is expected that the nodes appear as NOT READY:
+However, please note that no CNI plugin has been installed yet, so it is expected that the nodes appear as **NotReady**:
 ```
 multipass shell host1

-kubectl get nodes
+kubectl get node
-NAME           STATUS   ROLES                  AGE   VERSION master-k8s     Ready    control-plane,master   98m   v1.25.13+k3s1
+NAME           STATUS     ROLES                  AGE   VERSION master-k8s     NotReady   control-plane,master   18m   v1.25.13+k3s1
-worker-1-k8s   Ready    <none>                 97m   v1.25.13+k3s1
+worker-1-k8s   NotReady   <none>                 17m   v1.25.13+k3s1
-worker-2-k8s   Ready    <none>                 96m   v1.25.13+k3s1
+worker-2-k8s   NotReady   <none>                 16m   v1.25.13+k3s1
 ```

 **Installing Calico**